adopt a retired maine coon

 Why does a breeder Retire their cats?

 A breeder will retire their cats for various reasons.
 Ideally, the retiree is an adult and will have been a positive contribution to the breeding program.
-Every breeder has their own set of standards as far as how long they will allow their adult tribe to work as breeding animals before deciding to retire.
+Every breeder has their own set of standards.
+They determine how long they will allow their adult tribe to work as breeding animals.
+This is decided before they choose to retire them.
 Sassy Koonz’s goal is that healthy, productive adults will work until the maximum age of 5 years old.

 There are many factors that will lead to the retirement of a cat.
 Lets Explore A Few: